Indian court convicts 1 in 2008 death of teen British girl

 The Mumbai High Court overturned the acquittal of Samson D’Souza in the attack of 15-year-old Scarlett Keeling.
 But prosecutors said the court upheld the acquittal of another suspect accused of leaving Keeling to die on the beach after drugging and sexually abusing her.

-The police originally said Keeling had drowned after taking drugs but changed their story after her mother complained.
+Police originally said Keeling had drowned after taking drugs but changed their story after her mother complained.
 A second autopsy concluded she had been raped and murdered.

 The case caused outrage among millions of Indian and foreign tourists who throng Goa’s beaches.